AyushUprety/banking-customer-analysis/README.md

-# Czech Bank’s Financial Data Analysis
+# Bank’s Financial Data Analysis
 **Moving from Gut Feeling to Data-Driven Decisions**

-This README provides a comprehensive report integrating key HR considerations—useful for both technical and non-technical audiences.
+This README provides a comprehensive report integrating key HR considerations that are useful for both technical and non-technical audiences.

 ---